Silemo/Silemo/README.md

 # 🐞 Hi devs!

 ## About me
  My name is Giovanni, but you can call me Silemo.
-I’m 22 and I’m currently studying for my **MSc double degree in Data Science at Politecnico di Milano and KTH (Stockholm)**.
+I’m 23 years old and I’m currently studying for my **MSc double degree in Data Science at Politecnico di Milano and KTH (Stockholm)**.
 As you can see from my profile picture, I'm a big fan of Doctor Who but also other tv shows such as Sherlock or Peaky Blinders.
 I read lots of historical novel, mainly by Ken Follet but also from other authors.

 ## General Purpose Programming Languages